La Granada -

-La Granada appears quarterly, bringing you up to date on member news that’s time-sensitive: conference calls for papers as well as conference reminders, and other informative news you can use.
+La Granada appears throughout the year, bringing you up to date on member news that’s time-sensitive: conference calls for papers as well as conference reminders, and other informative news you can use.

 If you are already a member of SCJS, you receive La Granada!
 If you are not a member, why not join today?

 Enjoy all the benefits of membership!
 You can still receive the online newsletter by signing up for it below.
 (Note - we never sell our membership information.)

 About - The Pomegranate in our newsletter logo -

 When selecting the logo for the new SCJS online newsletter, the process was one of pure imagery.
 Artistry reflected imagination.
 As art, it can portray whatever the viewer may find in it.
 Designers of the pomegranate logo selected this royally luscious fruit at first because of its historical connection between Mesopotamia and the Iberian Peninsula, and its later introduction to the Americas by Spanish settlers in the early 1500s.
 It is mentioned by Homer in Greek mythology and included in the Hebrew Bible within poems written by Solomon.
 It was cherished by Mohammad and included in Moorish architecture.
 It appears in Christian artworks and was invoked as a symbol by Queen Isabella of Spain.